The Girl with the Dragon Tattoo (2011 film): Pre-release

 A screening for The Girl with the Dragon Tattoo took place on November 28, 2011, as part of a critics-only event hosted by the New York Film Critics Circle.
 Commentators at the event predicted that while the film would become a contender for several accolades, it would likely not become a forerunner in the pursuit for Academy Award nominations.
-A promotional campaign commenced thereafter, including a Lisbeth Salander-inspired collection, designed by Trish Summerville for H&M. The worldwide premiere was at the London's Odeon Leicester Square on December 12, 2011, followed by the American opening at the Ziegfeld Theatre in New York City on December 14 and Stockholm the next day.
+The worldwide premiere was at the London's Odeon Leicester Square on December 12, 2011, followed by the American opening at the Ziegfeld Theatre in New York City on December 14 and Stockholm the next day.
 Sony's target demographics were men and women over the age of 25 and 17–34.
 The film went into general release in North America on December 21, at 2,700 theaters, expanding to 2,974 theaters on its second day.
 The United Kingdom release was on December 26, Russia on January 1, 2012, and Japan on February 13.
 India and Vietnam releases were abandoned due to censorship concerns.
 A press statement from the Central Board of Film Certification stated: "Sony Pictures will not be releasing The Girl with the Dragon Tattoo in India.
 The censor board has judged the film unsuitable for public viewing in its unaltered form and, while we are committed to maintaining and protecting the vision of the director, we will, as always, respect the guidelines set by the board."
 In contrast, the National Film Board of Vietnam insisted that the film's withdrawal had no relation to rigid censorship guidelines, as it had not been reviewed by the committee.